 Canadian Forestry Companies

 Canada’s traditional forestry sector includes forestry, logging, pulp and paper production, and the manufacture of wood products.
-Coulson Forest Products activities include the full management of forests in Arrowsmith Timber Supply Area in British Columbia under A19234 and A59658 in a management agreement with Toquaht First Nation, which has managed timber lot licenses since 1903.
-The company maintains a core group of management and forestry professionals with up-to-date knowledge in the harvesting of timber and management of private and public forests.
+Coulson Forest Products’ activities include fully managing forests in Arrowsmith Timber Supply Area in British Columbia under A19234 and A59658 in a management agreement with Toquaht First Nation, which has managed timber lot licenses since 1903.
+The company maintains a core group of management and forestry professionals with up-to-date knowledge in harvesting timber and managing private and public forests.

-Canada’s traditional forestry sector is a global leader in the production of many forest products, including softwood, pulp and wood pellets.
-Wood, solid wood products and pulp and paper account for the largest share of the sector’s production and exports.
+Canada’s traditional forestry sector is a global leader in producing many forest products, including softwood, pulp and wood pellets.
+Wood, solid wood products, pulp, and paper account for the largest share of the sector’s production and exports.

 Sierra Pacific manufactures its wood products at its ten sawmills in Washington and California.
-In addition to the production facilities, the company generates income from the leasing of its land and leisure activities.
+In addition to the production facilities, the company generates income from leasing its land and leisure activities.

-The company is a Canadian-based company active in the wholesale distribution of hardwood lumber and related panel products and specialty products.
+The company is a Canadian-based company active in the wholesale distribution of hardwood lumber, related panel products, and specialty products.
 The company supplies its products to the cabinet moulding, milling, furniture and specialty wood industries.
-The company generates revenue from the sale of land and land resources located on its forested land.
+In addition, the company generates revenue from the sale of land and land resources located on its forested land.

-Conifex Timber Inc., whose primary business is in the forestry and timber products sector, comprises its primary businesses of timber harvesting and reforestation, forest management, wood processing and distribution.
+Conifex Timber Inc., whose primary business is in the forestry and timber products sector, comprises timber harvesting and reforestation, forest management, wood processing and distribution.
 Wood products are sold in the USA, China, Canada and Japan.
 Tolko Industries Ltd. is a major manufacturer and marketer of forest products with production facilities in Western Canada.

 Canfor is one of the world’s largest producers of sustainable wood, pulp and paper and is based in Vancouver, B.C.
-Canfor, an integrated forest products company, has segments covering timber, engineered timber, wood pellets and energy-producing materials.
-The Canfor Pulp & Paper Segment operates under the banner CanFor Pulp Products.
+Canfor, an integrated forest products company, covers timber, engineered timber, wood pellets and energy-producing materials.
+The Canfor Pulp & Paper Segment operates under the banner Canfor Pulp Products.

-The company operates in North America and has customers around the world, and Interfor Corporation is one of the world’s largest timber suppliers.
+The company operates in North America and has customers worldwide, and Interfor Corporation is one of the world’s largest timber suppliers.
 West Fraser Timber Co.
 Ltd. is an integrated forest product manufacturing company – producing wood, wood chips, fibreboard, plywood, pulp, linerboard, kraft paper and newsprint.
 The company has become the largest timber producer in the United States.

 The company manages more than eight and a half million hectares of forest.
-The company not only uses this land to manufacture its timber products, but also leases parts of the land for research and recreational use.
+The company uses this land to manufacture its timber products and leases parts of the land for research and recreational use.
 West Fraser Timber employs more than 5,000 people in Canada, including 8,600 at 50 locations.

-After harvesting, the next step is to transport the wood to our sawmills, where it is subjected to primary production.
-These include sawing, felling, sawn timber, wood chips, wood processing, etc. The Taylor facility has an annual capacity of 220,000 tonnes of bleached Chemi Thermo Mechanical Pulp.
+After harvesting, the next step is transporting the wood to our sawmills, subjected to primary production.
+These include sawing, felling, sawn timber, wood chips, and processing.
+The Taylor facility has an annual capacity of 220,000 tonnes of bleached Chemi Thermo Mechanical Pulp.

 Skeena bought the downtown mill operations in 2011 from Vancouver-based West Fraser Timber Co.
 The mill had been idle since 2007, when raw logs made their way from the port of Prince Rupert to Asian sawmills.
-Japan and China regard hemlock as coveted wood, and 85 percent of ground wood goes to Asian buyers.
-Most people think it is best to crush pulp and paper for export to China.
+Japan and China regard hemlock as coveted wood, and 85 percent of groundwood goes to Asian buyers.
+As a result, most people think it is best to crush pulp and paper for export to China.

 In more than 30 years, the SAN Group has developed from furniture manufacturing to a diversified company for lumberjack and finishing products.
 More than half is concentrated in its Port Alberni business, where it bought the mill in 2017 from a former supplier and invested $100 million.
 Stella Jones (SJ) $2.9 billion 41.7% Stella Jones produces, markets and sells wood products with pressure treated in Canada and the United States.

 Rival producers such as Interfor Corp. and Resolute Forest Products Inc. curtailed production in the fall, citing market conditions.
-In 2017, shipments of softwood lumber from Canada’s ten largest producers decreased, with the largest decrease in Canada as a whole: 14 of the ten producers and 17 in Canada.
-The decline in Canadian supplies was a function of many factors, but the imposition of import tariffs in the US in early 2017 was one that prompted Canadian companies to reassess their markets and factories.
+As a result, in 2017, shipments of softwood lumber from Canada’s ten largest producers decreased, with the most significant decrease in Canada as a whole: 14 of the ten producers and 17 in Canada.
+The decline in Canadian supplies was a function of many factors.
+Still, the import tariffs in the US in early 2017 prompted Canadian companies to reassess their markets and factories.

-Faced with import tariffs in the US, investment by Canadian mills in the southern US has proved strategic, as the region has a large supply of timber and high saw margins due to subdued timber prices due to oversupply.
-Canada’s battered forestry companies in its battered sawmill sector may need government support if they fail throughout the year.
+Faced with import tariffs in the US, investment by Canadian mills in the southern US has proved strategic, as the region has ample timber supply and high saw margins due to subdued timber prices due to oversupply.
+However, Canada’s battered forestry companies in its battered sawmill sector may need government support if they fail throughout the year.

-The number of forestry and timber companies in Canada from December 2020 by region in the chart below.
+The chart below shows the number of forestry and timber companies in Canada from December 2020 by region.
 Starting at $468 a year, Statista can help your business.